D0T-B0X/LIF/README.md

 cd {HOME_DIRECTORY}/visualization
 ```

-Then create and activate a virtual environment and activate it.
+Then create and activate a virtual environment.

 ```
 python -m venv .venv